websockets/ws/doc/ws.md

 ### new WebSocketServer(options[, callback])

 - `options` {Object}
+  - `allowMultipleEventsPerMicrotask` {Boolean} Specifies whether or not to process more than one of the `'message'`, `'ping'`, and `'pong'` events per microtask.
+To improve compatibility with the WHATWG standard, the default value is `false`.
+Setting it to `true` improves performance slightly.
   - `backlog` {Number} The maximum length of the queue of pending connections.
   - `clientTracking` {Boolean} Specifies whether or not to track clients.
   - `handleProtocols` {Function} A function which can be used to handle the